RELATIONSHIPS · DATING POOL

 According to Pew Research Center (2023), 86% of adults aged 18 to 24 are unpartnered.
 That figure drops sharply through the late twenties: by ages 25 to 29 it is around 52%, and by ages 30 to 39 it falls to 37%.
 The pool of available singles is genuinely largest in your early twenties, even if the practical quality of connections often improves with age.

 After 40, the picture shifts.
 The share of unpartnered adults ticks back up, reaching around 41% for adults 65 and older, largely reflecting widowhood and late-life divorce.
 There is also a notable gender split that emerges in midlife.
-Women tend to outnumber men in the unpartnered pool after 40, partly because men in that age group are more likely to be partnered and more likely to date younger.
-This affects the raw numbers meaningfully depending on who you are looking for.
+Women tend to outnumber men in the unpartnered pool after 40, partly because men in that age group are more likely to be partnered and more likely to date younger, a pattern also evident in the age gap data.
+This affects the raw numbers meaningfully depending on who you are looking for, with full singles-market context across age groups available on the relationship statistics page.

 How your standards shape your pool